ClaytonJaksha/Lab6/README.md

 #include "start5.h"
 #include "functions.h"
 ```
 This is the main loop script.
-It changes the settings for the outputs, delays, changes again, delays again, etc.
+It changes the settings for the outputs, delays, changes again, delays again, etc. The explanation for each individual function can be found in `functions.c`.
+However, to offer a quick summary, all that happens is the OUTMOD and GPIO pins switch in accordance with the desired movement.
 ```
 void main(void) {